 This high-end boutique luxury line is known for its upgraded amenities, and suite guests enjoy English butler service unparalleled on other cruise lines.
 Your personal stateroom butler will unpack your luggage, pick up your laundry, pour glasses of champagne upon your arrival and serve you in-suite afternoon tea.
 Your butler will also remember your preferences and attend to your every need.
 Did you mention that you love grapes?
 You may arrive to find a fresh bowl of grapes in your cabin after a long day ashore.

 Celebrity Cruise Line

 You will really feel like a celebrity with the butler service on this mid-luxury cruise line.
-In addition to packing and unpacking for you, your butler will serve your meals, course by course, to you in your suite.
+In addition to packing and unpacking for you, your butler on Celebrity cruises will serve your meals, course by course, to you in your suite.
 Fancy enjoying breakfast while taking in a sunrise over the ocean?
 Your butler is there to make it happen.
 Available to suite guests, the butler will also handle shoe shining, dry cleaning and bring coffee.